A First-Hand Guide to Antidepressants

 What are the results?

 As with any kind of treatment for depression, there is no singular experience when it comes to SSRIs.
 For myself, I was initially skeptical of a biological approach to mental wellness, especially since my depression had a lot to do with issues in my personal life and didn’t seem to be tied down to brain chemistry alone.
 How was a pill supposed to erase these contextual issues from my life?
 A common misconception is that anti-depressants serve as a straight-up “cure”—in my case, they acted more as a source of relief that made me receptive to my cognitive behavioral therapy (CBT) sessions.
-Within the first month, I felt more energized and motivated, less susceptible to downward spirals of thinking and, in turn, more willing to work through personal and social problems with my counsellor. treatment for depression Think of it this way: anti-depressants can help put you at a ‘baseline’ mood that enables you to make the most out of concurrent therapy or counselling sessions.
+Within the first month, I felt more energized and motivated, less susceptible to downward spirals of thinking and, in turn, more willing to work through personal and social problems with my counsellor.
+Think of it this way: anti-depressants can help put you at a ‘baseline’ mood that enables you to make the most out of concurrent therapy or counselling sessions.
 The IMH likewise recommends people to take a combined approach to treatment: “medication to gain relatively quick relief and psychotherapy to learn more effective ways to deal with life stresses.”
 After all, depression is a complex illness resulting from a combination of biological, social, and cognitive factors, so it makes sense to approach it from multiple angles.

 What if I’m uneasy about taking medication?